duke-compsci308-spring2016/lab_rps/DESIGN.md

 ###Class 1 - Game Class

 * HashMap of Strings to HashSet<String>
-	- map.get(choice) returns a HashSet of Strings that represent the RPS weapons that this choice beats.
+	- loseSet.get(choice) returns a HashSet of Strings that represent the RPS weapons that this choice beats.

 * getWinner() Method that takes in 2 Strings that represent choices
 	- if statements use HashMap to check if String choice1 occurs in map.get(choice2) or vice versa